 - Explain how percussion injuries are caused by gunshot injuries.

 - List the three manners of death that could result from a drug overdose.

 - Explain what causes a “froth come” in overdose deaths.

-- Explain that the most common form of hanging deaths are not from full suspension.
+- Explain that the most common form of hanging death is not from full suspension.